 DO try an immune boosting "hot shot"

-Have any of these ingredients on hand: ginger, lemon, and garlic?
+Have any of these functional ingredients on hand: ginger, lemon, and garlic?
 They have antibacterial and antiviral properties that can help fend off disease-causing pathogens.
 They can also increase blood flow to the brain (hello, productivity!)
 Blend them with apple cider vinegar, lemon and cayenne pepper and top with a dash of olive oil, which helps with absorption.

 DON’T stay up late watching the news